21satvik/mass-mailer/README.md

 - Edit `message.py` according to your needs.
 A sample message has been provided, you don't have to use that.<br>
   NOTE: The message should be in HTML format

-After all these steps, mass maier is ready to be used!!
+After all these steps, mass mailer is ready to be used!!